Accurate predictive model of band gap with selected important features based on explainable machine learning: Discussion

 \subsection{Correlated feature elimination prior to XML analysis}

 The rationale for removing strongly correlated features before performing XML analysis is discussed here.
 Figure \ref{fig:wrongshap}a presents the top five features with the highest SHAP importance scores for the pristine model using the full \textit{18-feature set}.
 A complete list of the SHAP importance scores for all 18 features is provided in Supplementary Fig. \ref{fig:shap17}.
 Notably, the ranking of important features differs from that obtained with the \textit{11-feature set}.
 Specifically, $\sigma(Z)$ and $\sigma(m)$ exhibit significantly high SHAP importance scores.
+A similar pattern is observed in PFI analysis using the full \textit{18-feature set}, where both feature rank highly (see Supplementary Figure \ref{fig:pfi17}).
 As shown in Supplementary Fig. \ref{fig:corr}, $\sigma(m)$ has a negative correlation with the prediction objective $E_\textrm{g}^\textrm{GW}$.
 Nevertheless, its SHAP values are positively correlated with $\sigma(m)$ itself.
 This contradiction suggests that the presence of highly correlated features may distort the SHAP importance scores.
 Figure \ref{fig:wrongshap}b illustrates the relationship between $\sigma(Z)$ and $\sigma(m)$, two features identified as important through XML analysis.
 The correlation coefficient for the relationship between these features is 0.995, indicating an extremely strong positive correlation.
 Figure \ref{fig:wrongshap}c presents the distribution of the SHAP values for these two features.
 Despite their strong correlation, their SHAP values exhibit opposite signs.
 Such compensating behavior was not limited to the nonlinear SVR model.
 A similar phenomenon was also observed in the full \textit{18-feature} LASSO model, as shown in Supplementary Fig. \ref{fig:lasso-1718}.
 Even with shrinkage regularization, the number of nonzero coefficients decreased only marginally (to approximately 17).
 Mirroring the behavior observed in the SHAP analysis of the SVR model, the coefficients of $\sigma(Z)$ and $\sigma(m)$ exhibited large magnitudes with opposite signs.